kennyne274/my_first_repo/README.md

-# Ray's Python Playground
+# Ray's basic Python progect

 Hi there!
-I¡¯m a beginner exploring the world of software development.
+I am a beginner exploring the world of software development.
-I¡¯m not a computer science major, but I¡¯m fascinated by how data, logic, and code can solve real problems.
+I am not a computer science major, but I am fascinated by how data, logic, and code can solve real problems.
-I¡¯m documenting my learning journey step by step ? currently focusing on Python and C.
+I am documenting my learning journey step by step, currently focusing on Python and C.